It was at two minutes, fifty-six seconds1 that Tim Cook said there would be a video – a video! – about the iTunes Festival.

 Second, I expect Apple to move to a dominant position in the US market. iPhone has been gaining share for several years now, and the iPhone 5C at $99 will only accelerate that.
 I know the US market is special, but it still matters, particularly to Apple and a great number of app developers.

-Moreover, in Asia it’s Apple’s brand that is, by far, the biggest allure of the iPhone.
+Moreover, in China it’s Apple’s brand that is, by far, the biggest allure of the iPhone.
 Apps are free (piracy is mainstream), larger screens are preferred, and specs and customization move the needle with the mainstream far more than they do in the US.
 But no one else is Apple.
 Having a high price preserves that.

 It is Asia, though, that is ground zero for potential Android-first development.
 While the 5C will move more iPhones, it will only very slightly slow Android’s massive market share domination, and it’s possible Apple will never break through in any significant way in markets like India or Indonesia.4 Moreover, the Samsung brand is very strong in Asia, and Korean culture as a whole is increasingly dominant; you can’t escape Korean pop, Korean soap operas are the most popular shows continent-wide, and they both include/endorse Samsung heavily.
 A combination of must-have Android apps and Samsung chic would be problematic.5